photoSentinel Success Stories: Case Studies & Testimonials

 David Duffield, project manager

 David Duffield works as a project manager for a local shire that is replacing two ageing timber bridges.
 As the shire covers over 400 sq km (150 sq mi), a simple site visit uses up time David would rather spend elsewhere.
-After researching various site monitoring solutions, David decided to install two photoSentinel Lites, one at each site.
+After researching various construction site monitoring solutions, David decided to install two photoSentinel Lites, one at each site.

 Toohey’s Brewery Upgrade

 Tooheys Brewery literally raised the roof at their Lidcombe Brewery to install their new Tap King production Line.
-Raygun Photography was there with a photoSentinel Pro to capture the installation.
+Raygun Photography was there with a photoSentinel Pro construction camera to capture the installation.
 In this video, photoSentinel footage has been combined with short term time-lapse to tell the story.

 Aussie garden wins Best In Show

 Phillip Johnson Landscapes and Fleming’s Nurseries approached photoSentinel to document the construction of their 2013 entry in London’s prestigious Chelsea Flower Show.
-When their garden, the Trailfinders Australian Garden – presented by Flemings, won the much-coveted Best In Show and Gold Medal honours, the time-lapse video was sent to media outlets around the world.
+When their garden, the Trailfinders Australian Garden – presented by Flemings, won the much-coveted Best In Show and Gold Medal honours, the construction time-lapse was sent to media outlets around the world.

 Safeway in Los Altos, CA